 Prepare yourself to gain an apprenticeship or employment by completing a range of project-based tasks.
 Work in a realistic simulated environment to give you the skills and knowledge, thereby giving you an advantage to get an offer for an apprenticeship; learn to use basic hand and power tools and read circuit diagrams, take electrical measurements and perform electrical calculations.
 Undertake theoretical and practical tasks linked directly to work done by electricians and technicians.

 The electrotechnology trade is in high demand.
 Recent years have seen a shift in industry and consumer demand for sustainable energy, producing a need for skilled workers across electrical, data communications and similar electrotechnology related fields.
-The College consults with industry and government reference groups to ensure our curriculum remains consistent with emerging trends.
+NCAT Certificate II in Electrotechnology trainers consult with industry and government reference groups to ensure our curriculum remains consistent with emerging trends.
 A practical project-based curriculum simulates real world scenarios for hands-on student learning.
 Students benefit from state-of-the-art equipment and purpose built facilities that demonstrate sustainable practices.

 Electrotechnology enables you to:/

 Conduct safety testing of electrical cord connected equipment./